harishworkplace/Digital-ThermoStat/README.md

 ### Prerequisites
 - C compiler (e.g., GCC)
+- For the code execution, I worked with Codeblocks.
 ### Instructions
 1. Clone the repository or download the source code files.
 2. Compile the code using the C compiler.
 For example, using GCC.